 What the IB offers at ISRM:

-The Program model of the MYP places the learner at its centre.
+The Programme model of the MYP places the learner at its centre.
 This underscores the IB’s belief in educating the whole person, and placing importance on student inquiry.

 MYP students are making the transition from early puberty to mid-adolescence, which is a crucial period of personal, social and intellectual development, of uncertainty and questioning.